firatkiral/ConnectGraphJava/readme.md

 ```

 Here is the place where magic happens.
-We can do any computation here by using socket propertes.
+We can do any computation here by using slot propertes.
 ```java
 @Override
 protected Vector3 computeValue() {